""

 You'll also have a chance to study abroad and take our team-building course in Costa Rica!
 We go every May after the spring semester, and our students learn how to create a safe, inclusive learning community in a unique cultural setting.

-Physical education students also have the opportunity for professional growth as they earn their degree.
-Students have given presentations at the Wisconsin, Midwest, and National Society of Health and Physical Educators (SHAPE America) conferences, and are currently serving in leadership positions at the Wisconsin and Midwest levels.
+Physical Education students also have the opportunity for professional growth as they earn their degree.
+Students have given presentations at the Wisconsin, Midwest, and national Society of Health and Physical Educators (SHAPE America) conferences.
+Several students have recently served in leadership positions at the state and district levels.

 The world needs individuals like you who want to make a difference through physical education.
 We are excited you want to be a part of the movement!